 Directors Honored for Mentorship, Guidance

 Salt Lake City—Beyond the C-suite and its complement of leaders, many public and private companies and nonprofit organizations benefit from the mentorship and governance from a board of directors.
-On Thursday, Utah Business and the Utah chapter of the National Association of Corporate Directors (NACD) honored five directors who help make their companies soar.
+On Thursday, Utah Business and the Utah chapter of the National Association of Corporate Directors (NACD) honored five outstanding company directors who help make their companies soar.

 “In our modern business environment, companies face a host of challenges, from out-maneuvering industry disruption to mitigating the risk that comes with growth and change.
 Almost daily, you can read the news stories of companies that have failed to navigate these changes—whether it’s allowing a toxic and discriminatory culture to fester or turning a blind eye as employees engage in fraudulent activity,” said Donnie Welch, publisher of Utah Business magazine.
 “That’s why corporate boards are more important than ever.
 The guidance of seasoned directors is indispensable when confronting industry disruption, fiduciary challenges or ethical dilemmas.”